Internet in Japan: Internet censorship and surveillance

-In March 2022, Japan enacted on Wednesday legislation establishing a internet police bureau and a special investigative team at the National Police Agency tasked with tackling serious cybercrime cases.
+In March 2022, Japan enacted legislation establishing an internet police bureau and a special investigative team at the National Police Agency tasked with tackling serious cybercrime cases.

-In July 2022, Japanese law banned "online insults," punishable by up to one year of imprisonment.
-Under this law, an "insult" is defined as "publicly demeaning someone’s social standing without referring to specific facts about them or a specific action."
+In July 2022, Japanese law banned "online insults", punishable by up to one year of imprisonment.
+Under this law, an "insult" is defined as "publicly demeaning someone's social standing without referring to specific facts about them or a specific action."

-On February 2023, the proposal to introduce internet real-name system which similar to China one's was announced by Digital Minister Taro Kono and he said: "If we first use the phone number card for authentication when creating accounts for various services such as social networking services, we can ensure that age restrictions are strictly observed, so I think the phone number card will be useful in this area as well.
+In February 2023, a proposal to introduce an Internet real-name system, similar to an existing one in China, was announced by Digital Minister Taro Kono. and he said: "If we first use the phone number card for authentication when creating accounts for various services such as social networking services, we can ensure that age restrictions are strictly observed, so I think the phone number card will be useful in this area as well."
 Digital Minister Kono stated that "some unsolicited videos are clearly criminal acts, and in such cases, people must be made aware of the fact that they are crimes", and that "putting videos on the Internet for fun will affect people's lives for a long time".
 He also stated that it is necessary to cooperate with the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and others to provide guidance in the field of education in order to improve internet literacy.

 Use and effects of the Internet in Japan

 Despite being referred to as "the Internet," Internet in Japan and other countries is not a singular medium.
-In reality, it is composed of many different mediums, including but not limited to: web sites, email, messengers, newspapers, and file sharing services.
-These sub-mediums are also used by many different people for a variety of purposes, and thus affects Japanese people, culture, and politics in varied and opposing ways.
+In reality, it is composed of many different media, including but not limited to: web sites, email, messengers, newspapers, and file sharing services.
+These sub-media are also used by many different people for a variety of purposes, and thus affects Japanese people, culture, and politics in varied and opposing ways.